johncosta/templates-repository/.github/pull_request_template.md

+# Overview

+The following is a template for pull requests.
+Replace this text with a description of the pull request.

+## Checklist
 * **Please check if the PR fulfills these requirements**
 - [ ] The commit message follows our guidelines
 - [ ] Tests for the changes have been added (for bug fixes / features)